-Best practice for printing live FedEx shipping labels using the Shopify FedEx app
+Best practice for printing live FedEx shipping labels using the Shopify Ship, Rate and Track for FedEx

-Majority of the Shopify merchants commit a mistake while using the Shopify FedEx App to generate labels.
+Majority of the Shopify merchants commit a mistake while using the Shopify Ship, Rate and Track for FedEx to generate labels.
 Yes; soon after the app is integrated with the store, they directly generate FedEx labels in bulk without looking into other factors such as product weight, packaging, etc.

 This will cost them a much higher price than the actual price, which is frustrating.
 So, let’s see the measures to be taken in order to seamlessly handle the bulk FedEx label generation from your store.